 To strengthen stronger passwords, WordPress comes with a built-in feature “Better Passwords” that generates a strong password for its users.

 10. Let your customers know they’re secure

 While it’s one thing to protect your customers and business, it’s another thing fully to let them know that you’ve got their backs.

-You want to do this because customers who feel safe are more expected to buy and suggest your site to their friends, rising your bottom line and growing your business.
+You want to do this because customers who feel safe are more expected to buy and suggest your site to their friends, rising your bottom line and grow your business.

 Read Also: WordPress Security-Best Plugin to use

 As you can see there are lots of things that you can do to secure your WooCommerce Website.
-Using the strong passwords, disabling pingbacks and Trackbacks are some of the small things that helps you to secure your WooCommerce Website completely.
+Using the strong passwords, disabling pingbacks and trackbacks are some of the small things that help you to secure your WooCommerce Website completely.
 We hope that the above article helped you to secure your WooCommerce Website.

-If you need more security tips for WooCommerce Website feel free to contact our WordPress Techncial Support Team to get instant service, Dial + 1 844 897 0441 (Toll-Free).
+If you need more security tips for WooCommerce Website, feel free to contact our WordPress Techncial Support Team to get instant service, Dial + 1 844 275 0975 (Toll-Free).
 We will be pleased to help you.